Technion-WeBWorK/xblock-webwork/install-docs/setup-devstack-named-release-with-webwork-xblock.md

 the XBlock and the additional components on a test system which had 16GB RAM using a Ubuntu partition of 50GB, and only about 30GB of disk space was used.
-However, that installation did not install the full devstack, only Studio and LMS and theie dependencies.
+However, that installation did not install the full devstack, only Studio and LMS and their dependencies.
 A full devstack would certainly use more space.

 ## Assumptions in the process below.